 I smiled.
 “Aah, That’s an interesting question and maybe not as simple as you imagine.
 I’ll tell you this—if you haven’t seriously asked yourself what is pleasing to God, I wouldn’t expect you to find this story of value.
 But in the Christian circles that I’ve been a part of, there are men and women like myself, who do ask these questions.
 In fact, I would guess that divorce among Christians and their relationships is typically more angst-generating then in society in general.
 What especially interests me is the conflicting answers we come up with.
 That’s pretty much what my story is about, and those are the readers I want to reach.”

-God, the Devil, and Divorce: A Memoir of Heartache and Redemption, is not for everyone.
-And if you do read it when it’s published, you may not agree with my decisions and conclusions.
+God, the Devil, and Divorce: A Transformative Journey out of Emotional and Spiritual Abuse, is not for everyone.
+And if you do read it, you may not agree with my decisions and conclusions.
 But it very well might get you to thinking and talking about this subject with one another.
 In my book, that’s a good thing.

 Do you have a divorce experience to share?
 Have you been shamed by a church because of your divorce?
 There are hurting people who need to hear your story, who need to know they are not alone, and who need to be encouraged.
 If you are interested in sharing your story, email Linda for guidelines: Linda@LindaMKurth.com